What is the prime rate today?

 Who sets the prime rate?

-The prime rate piggybacks off the federal funds rate, which is the interest rate that's one of the Federal Reserve's primary tools for nudging the economy.
-Banks normally take that rate and add 3 percentage points to get their prime rate.
+The prime rate piggybacks off the federal funds rate, which is one of the Federal Reserve's primary tools for nudging the economy.
+Banks typically take that rate and add 3 percentage points to get their prime rate.

 The prime rate is used to set interest rates for credit cards and also can influence personal loans and certain mortgages.

 When banks' prime rates are low, there is more lending, borrowing and spending activity in the market.
-That activity tends to slow when prime rates are higher, which in turns tempers the economy.
+That activity tends to slow when prime rates are higher, which in turn tempers the economy and inflation.

 The federal funds rate is the interest rate banks charge each other for overnight loans so they can meet their reserve requirements.
 Those are the amounts of money the Fed requires banks to have on hand at the end of each business day, partly to guard against bank failures.

 The central bank doesn't exactly set the federal funds rate; it's ultimately decided by market supply-and-demand forces.
 But the Fed's policymaking panel — called the Federal Open Market Committee, or FOMC — establishes a target for the federal funds rate.